garrandall/popular-music-data/tracks/who-dat-j--cole.md

-im young black get to live my life on the run! bet ya bottom dollar before I'm done they I'm the oneeeeeee yeah nigga I'm the onee HA!!
+im young black get to live my life on the run! bet ya bottom dollar before I'm done they I'm the oneeeeeee yeah nigga I'm the onee HA!